frozendeath/redis-fulltext-search-cn/README.markdown

 Pre-install:
 ==============
-  This search engine is written in PHP and is base on [redis][http://redis.io] and [scws][http://www.ftphp.com/scws/](a chinese word spliter).So you need to install a capable runtime environment at first:
+  This search engine is written in PHP and is base on [redis](http://redis.io "redis home page") and [scws](http://www.ftphp.com/scws/ "a chinese word spliter").So you need to install a capable runtime environment at first:

-  You need a webserver(like apache or nginx),a php module(php5_module for apache, or php-fpm for nginx),a php extension for redis operations(here we use [phpredis] [https://github.com/owlient/phpredis]) and the scws extension(can be found in this repository).
+  You need a webserver(like apache or nginx),a php module(php5_module for apache, or php-fpm for nginx),a php extension for redis operations(here we use [phpredis] (https://github.com/owlient/phpredis "phpredis on github")) and the scws extension(can be found in this repository).

 Usage: